 For larger teams however, Google’s G Suite Enterprise account allows 25 people to connect at one go.
 G Suite Enterprise costs $25/month per user and has a host of other benefits on all Google apps.

 G2Crowd – 4.4/5 (2600+ reviews)

-Skype is a good alternative to Hangouts that provides many of the same features and benefits.
+Skype is a good alternative to Google Meet that provides many of the same features and benefits.
 With over 300 million active users, Skype is another communication platform that everyone is familiar with using.